About the course

 • Please note: original evidence of GCSE passes (or equivalent) and your degree (if you have already graduated) will be requested at interview.
 Level 2 numeracy and literacy qualifications are not considered as equivalent .
 If you have non-standard qualifications please check their suitability with email@example.com

-We are looking for applicants who have a passion for their chosen subject and wish to share their passion with young people.
+We are looking for applicants who have a passion for teaching and wish to share their passion with young people.
 You should have a genuine belief that education transforms life chances and want to make a positive difference to young people and to their communities.
 At interview we hope to see your enthusiasm along with evidence of some experiences which have informed your decision to become a teacher.
 A minimum of 5 days’ work experience in a UK secondary school is helpful prior to commencing the programme.
 We can help to arrange this for successful applicants.

 You will also be required to meet the Department for Education’s standards for physical and mental fitness to teach and clearance to work with children.
 Further information, including a Declaration of Health questionnaire and details of how to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure will be sent to you after you have firmly accepted an offer.